thereferences/practice/docs/source/development/machines.md

 Foremost:

 * Do not select Microsoft Account.
 Instead, select the **School/Business** option, thereafter select **other domains** option.
-* Install and set-up the security software.
+* Install and set up the security software.
 * Hard Drive Partitioning: Consider partitioning the C drive into two drives; such that the second drive is for development purposes.

 <br>